happybhati/release-service-catalog/tasks/managed/filter-already-released-advisory-images/README.md

 # Filter Already Released Advisory Images

-This task filters out images from a snapshot that have already been published in advisories.
+This task filters out the images from a snapshot that have already been published in advisories.
 It is a **managed Tekton task** that triggers an **internal task** using an InternalRequest, and returns a filtered snapshot JSON containing only **unpublished images**.

 ## Parameters